A lumbar strain is an injury to the lower back. This results in damaged tendons and muscles that spasm and feel sore.

 CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 It shows details of the bones, muscles, fat, and organs.

 MRI.
-This test uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures in the body.

 Radionuclide bone scan.
-A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into your bloodstream to be detected by a scanner.
-This test shows blood flow to the bone and cell activity within the bone.
+A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into your blood to be detected by a scanner.
+This test shows blood flow to the bone and cell activity in the bone.

 Electromyogram (EMG).
 A test to evaluate nerve and muscle function.